bdavidxyz/zee/README.md

 $ npm run update-theme # will ask you which heading font, display font and primary color you want
 ```

+For the fonts, use the google format, as the example below

+<code><span style="color:grey">Which font do you want as heading ? (type name of a google web font)</span> Roboto+Condensed:700</code>

+<code>Which font do you want as display ? (type name of a google web font) Roboto:300,400,700</code>

+<code>Which color do you want as primary color ? (for ex. #0275d8) blue</code>

+The tool was primarily designed with these two font above, so try to stick to the font weight to have a better user experience.

 #### 4. Deploy to GitHub pages

 ```shell